Software-Improvement-Group/sigridci/docs/capabilities/system-maintainability.md

 <img src="../images/technical-monitor-shortcut.png" width="200" />

-Because the views, filters and sorting abilities between the "*Technical monitor*" and "*Code Explorer*" are different, please see [a deserved elaboration on the Technical monitor on the Code Explorer page](system-code-explorer.md#the-technical-monitor).
+Because the views, filters and sorting abilities between the "*Technical monitor*" and "*Code Explorer*" are different, please see [a deserved elaboration on the Technical monitor page](system-technical-monitor.md).

 ## Component Dependencies
 The *Component Dependency* view visualizes the dependencies between your application’s main components.
 The components follow from the system’s configuration.